Emily Wilson Walker: Medical career and marriage in Maryland

-Following her internship, Hammond moved back to Baltimore for a job in medical research at Johns Hopkins Hospital, but took a leave in 1929 to start a country practice in rural Friendship, Maryland.
+Following her internship, Hammond moved back to Baltimore for a job in medical research at Johns Hopkins Hospital but took a leave in 1929 to start a country practice in rural Friendship, Maryland.
 Locals were disappointed to see a young woman arrive instead of a male doctor, and her first patient was a dog in need of stitches.
-But she gamely treated the dog, which survived, and she won over the confidence of the community.
+But she gamely treated the dog, which survived, and she won over the community's confidence.

 She began her practice out of the only room that would rent to her, closing off her living quarters with a screen, but most of her practice was initially house calls.
-The rural community had only two paved roads at the time, and in mud or snow seasons, Wilson had to travel by borrowed horse rather than car.
-Jim Crow segregation prevailed in the area but Wilson resisted, seating African American patients in her waiting room alongside white ones and taking them in order of arrival or urgency, rather than seeing white patients first.
+The rural community had only two paved roads at the time, and Wilson had to travel by borrowed horse rather than car in mud or snow seasons.
+Jim Crow segregation prevailed in the area, but Wilson resisted, seating African American patients in her waiting room alongside white ones and taking them in order of arrival or urgency rather than seeing white patients first.
 She also delivered babies for African American women, as the hospital in Annapolis refused to care for them.
 She charged $1 for an office visit or $15 for delivery of a baby, often accepting payment in the form of bushels of oysters, dozens of eggs farm produce, or day labor on her farms, planting tobacco and raising cattle.

-In 1932, Hammond married John Fletcher Wilson and moved her office to their farm in Lothian, and thereafter went by Dr. Wilson.
+In 1932, Hammond married John Fletcher Wilson, moved her office to their farm in Lothian, and thereafter went by Dr. Wilson.
 They had two sons, born in 1934 (John Junior) and 1936 (Christopher), and in 1947, the family purchased the historic Obligation Farm in Harwood, which dates to the late 1600s.
 John Wilson died in 1952.

-Anne Arundel Hospital initially refused to take her on staff but by 1951 she was chief of staff and later served as president of the Anne Arundel Medical Society.
-She diagnosed the first case of Rocky Mountain spotted fever in the Maryland in the late 1940s, and established syphilis and prenatal clinics for the rural county.
+Anne Arundel Hospital initially refused to take her on staff, but by 1951, she was chief of staff and later served as president of the Anne Arundel Medical Society.
+She diagnosed the first case of Rocky Mountain spotted fever in Maryland in the late 1940s and established syphilis and prenatal clinics for the rural county.
 Her role in the county had particularly increased in importance during World War II when the large numbers of men deployed left her as one of the only doctors practicing in the area.
-By this time more patients had cars and she began keeping office hours, able to see many more patients in the time a single house call used to require.
-She also functioned as pharmacist, as the small town had no drugstore.
+By this time, more patients had cars, and she began keeping office hours, able to see many more patients in the time a single house call used to require.
+She also functioned as a pharmacist, as the small town had no drugstore.